 Where can I learn about study abroad opportunities in EES or other programs?

 There are many study abroad opportunities available for students.
 Recently, our students have received credit for study in Nepal, Iceland, the United Kingdom and Australia.
-More information can be found at the UMaine Study Abroad Office web site.
+More information can be found on our EES Study Abroad and Away page, or at the UMaine Study Abroad Office web site.
 If you don’t see a program you are interested in listed on the Study Abroad web site, you can petition the Study Abroad Office to have this program approved for participation.

 If I study abroad for a semester, will that add an extra semester before I can graduate?